JustalK/SERVER-API/README.md

 This project is a fresh starter for creating a **REST API** with all my favorite tools.

-The server is using the library `Restify` but it can be switch easily in the **server.js** file for Express or Restify.
+The server is using the library `Express` but it can be switch easily in the **server.js** file for Fastify or Restify.
 The server is linked to the library `Apollo-server` for managing the data with `GraphQL`.
 The database is handle by `MongoDB` and can also be easily switch in **database.js**.

 The models are found in the folder **models**.
 Their schema are described with `mongoose` and also typed for using `GraphQL`.